National Burn Awareness Week 2018 #NBAW2018

 Burn Awareness Week, observed the first full week in February, is an acknowledged ‘window of opportunity’ for your company or organization to mobilize safety educators to unite in sharing a common burn awareness and prevention message in our workplaces.

 Burn injuries continue to be one of the leading causes of accidental death and injury in the United States.
-Between 2010 and 2014, approximately 486,000 people were seen in Emergency Rooms for treatment of non-fatal burn injuries.
-In 2014 alone, there were over 3,000 deaths from fires which means there is one civilian fire death every 2 hours and 41 minutes.
+Between 2011 and 2015, approximately 486,000 people were seen in Emergency Rooms for treatment of non-fatal burn injuries.
+In 2016 alone, there were 3,390 civilian deaths from fire and smoke inhalation which means there is one civilian fire death every 2 hours and 35 minutes.

 Most burn injuries occur at home but nearly 10% of all burn injuries do occur in the workplace.